 Digital Worship and Communication Resources

 If your parish would like to host online worship, there are two free products that will help you do that: Zoom and Facebook Live.
+(As you continue providing online opportunities for you church, you will want to consider a paid account for Zoom.
+Read more about Zoom considerations here.)
 For either option, you will need: reliable high-speed internet and a computer with a camera, a speaker and a microphone.
-If you find you need more assistance getting started, please reach out to Mark Spahr, Communications Consultant, at .
+If you find you need more assistance getting started, please reach out to Katie Clark, Director of Communications.

 - Letter from Canon Michael Barlowe, Executive Officer of General Convention about tracking online attendance